quickwit-oss/tantivy-cli/README.md

 ## Installing the tantivy CLI.

-There are a couple ways to add the  `tantivy` CLI to your computer.
+There are a couple ways to install `tantivy-cli`.

-If you are a rust programmer, you probably have `cargo` installed and you can just run `cargo install tantivy-cli`.
+If you are a Rust programmer, you probably have `cargo` installed and you can just run `cargo install tantivy-cli`.

 Alternatively, if you are on 64-bit Linux, you can directly download a